-Everyone is talking about sustainability - in politics and in the economy.
+Sustainability is a nice set phrase – in politics and business.
 But how can it be put into practice?
-Industrial Ecology is an approach that is mentioned in this context more an more often.
+Industrial Ecology is an approach, which comes up in this context more and more often.
 Industrial Ecology is concerned mainly with the material metabolism of the techno sphere and the ecosphere.
 In technical processes in the economy, it comes to the exchange and transformation of energy and materials: the extraction of raw materials, their processing into products, the required energy and the waste or emissions that are released into the environment.
 The ecological impact of human action on the one hand is conveyed by emissions, but also by the resources limitation which is a key motivation for sustainable development.
 The Industrial Ecology analyzes energy and material flows between the techno sphere and ecosphere.

 Of course there is also the question of how to have an influence on these material systems, eg by political or economic control processes.
 This can be done at the national or international level, but also at the operational level, when it comes to the efficient use of scarce and expensive resources.
 Main target group is therefore the economy.
 This also implies the consideration of economic factors and the control of these economic systems, eg in the management of companies.
 An essential starting point is the efficiency of technical systems, the question is, how in the energy and material use the greatest possible benefit can be gained.
 A typical method of industrial ecology is the Life Cycle Assessment, energy and material flow analysis and dynamic modeling such as with System Dynamics.